Licensed technicians with over 15 years of experience

 Common Fixes When Your Fridge is Constantly Running

 Identifying the problems is only one step on the way to repairing a fridge that won’t stop running.
 Below we look at each of the issues we identified earlier and how to go about fixing them.
-If none of the causes we’ve identified appear to be the problem you’re dealing with you may need to seek professional help.
+If none of the causes we’ve identified appear to be the problem you’re dealing with you may need professional help.

 Fix a dirty condenser coil so that your fridge doesn’t run constantly